coupergateway/couper-examples/api-proxy/README.md

 Oftentimes the address of the upstream service to use depends on the environment/stage of the setup.
-For example, in a testing environment the backend may run at `http://backend:9000`.
-Whereas in a production environment the same service runs at `https://example.com`.
+For example, in a testing environment the backend may run locally, e.g. at `http://backend:9000`.
+Whereas in a production environment the same service runs at `https://httpbin.org`.
 Of course, we don't want to have different Couper configurations for every environment – that would be error prone.